diku-dk/futhark-website/blog/2021-01-18-futharkscript.md

 ---

-Futhark is a purely functional language designed for numerical code, and without any capacity for IO.
+Futhark is a purely functional language designed for numerical code.
+It does not have the ability to do IO.
 This makes it impossible to write entire applications in Futhark.
 You can compile a Futhark program to an executable that will read input from stdin and produce the result on stdout.
 This is fine for small-scale testing, but not useful for entire applications.
 A crucial limitation is that function parameters and arguments must be of types that have a well-defined external encoding.
 In practice, this means built-in primitive types and arrays of these, with no support for records and sum types.

 Alternatively, you can [compile Futhark to library code](https://futhark.readthedocs.io/en/stable/usage.html#compiling-to-library), which can be invoked from any language with a C FFI.
-This works well for real applications, and maps complex types to [opaque structs](https://futhark.readthedocs.io/en/latest/c-api.html#opaque-values), but is awkward when you just want to play around with quick visualisations.
-In this post I will talk about recent work I did to bridge the gap, with an eye towards making it easier to write tools that make use of compiled Futhark code, without generating any custom C code.
+This works well for real applications, and maps complex types to [opaque structs](https://futhark.readthedocs.io/en/latest/c-api.html#opaque-values), but is tedious when you want to play around with visualisations or simple data analysis.
+In this post I will talk about recent work I did to bridge the gap, with an eye towards making it easier to write tools that interact with compiled Futhark programs, but without generating any custom C code.
 I'll also show how I used this new technique to write a new tool for notebook-ish "literate" Futhark programming.

 # Futhark server mode

-When you compile Futhark to a C library, the resulting code gets things right: interim data is kept in some internal format (and possibly on the GPU), and the API only exposes handles, and such data can be passed between entry points.
+When you compile Futhark to a C library, the resulting code behaves like you'd expect: interim data is kept in some internal format (and possibly on the GPU), the API exposes handles to this data, and these can can be passed between entry points.
 For those types where it makes sense (mostly arrays of primitives), there are functions for converting to and from ordinary C values.
 The only downside is that if you have a program with two entry points:

 ```futhark
 entry foo (xs: []f32) = map (**2) xs